boldbi/boldbi-kubernetes/helm/README.md

       <td>
        This is site identifier, and it will be the part of the application URL.
       <br />
-      If the value is not given, the site will be deployed using the default value.
+      If no value is provided, the site will be deployed with the default identifier: <b>site1</b>.
       </td>
     </tr>
 </table>